Hungry worms head back to school

 “The average family throws away nearly three shopping trolleys of food every year.
 That’s around $644 of wasted food per family.
 Worm bins, at home or school, are a simple act to help us think more about the waste we create.”

 Schools or families can get hands-on composting help and discounts from the Compost Collective, a project sponsored by Auckland Council.
-The next round of applications for the Waste Minimisation Innovation Fund is open 1-30 September 2020.
+Learn more about applications for the Waste Minimisation Innovation Fund.